Welcome to the world’s most comprehensive list of gifts for travelers.

 I’m a firm believer that most of the world is pretty safe (if the right precautions are taken).
 That said, it’s no secret that women need to be more careful than men.

-The Wandersafe Beacon is a travel gift that’ll help them stay safe.
+The Wandersafe Beacon is a useful travel gift that’ll help them stay safe.